 The Agency’s “Pandemic Response Plan” provides detailed guidance with input from various local and state agencies including: the Ohio Department of Job and Family Services, Ohio Governor and the Director of the Ohio Department of Health, the Youngstown Health Department as well as communication with the Directors of Public Children Services Agencies.

 There are many issues and concerns facing Ohio’s 88 public children services agencies during COVID-19 but at this time this is top priority:

-Child Placements: The Agency anticipates and prepares that as infection rates increase there may be substitute caregivers who refuse to take in new foster placements to help prevent spread of COVID-19 in their homes.
-In addition, the Agency must prepare for foster caregivers who refuse to facilitate bio parent/child visitation based upon legitimate concerns that doing so could expose the child they’re caring for and/or their own family.
+Child Placements: The Agency anticipates and prepares that as infection rates increase there may be substitute caregivers who are unable to take in new foster placements.
+In addition, the Agency must prepare for foster caregivers who are unwilling to facilitate bio parent/child visitation based upon legitimate concerns that doing so could expose the child they’re caring for and/or their own family.

 Children Exposed to COVID: As needed, the Agency is prepared to make special placement arrangements for children exposed to or infected with COVID-19.
 The goal is to reduce the trauma of the removal as much as possible while keeping the community, staff, and children and families safe.